|

 In ’65, when my parents thought they were giving up the missionary life, we landed near Chicago in a hick town where I could insult everyone in four languages and never once be caught out.
 I remember being asked, time and again, “Aren’t you glad to be back in civilization again?
 With refrigerators, you know?
 And indoor plumbing?”

 Aunt Dru was the first woman I ever knew who was a lesbian, at least the first one I knew for sure.
-I lived with her for a year, and then alone, working at the trailer park until I quit and went to school at Dupage County Community College to sharpen my secretarial skills.
-When I realized I would loathe the secretarial life, I found a crummy apartment near Circle Campus and enrolled in the linguistics program.
+I lived with her for a year, working at the trailer park until I decided to go to college; I found a crummy apartment near Circle Campus and enrolled in the linguistics program in Fall Quarter, 1967.
 When Dana was killed during the Tết Offensive, I began to drink seriously.
-I had dabbled in drinking in high school, but it was nothing compared to what I did 1968.
+I had drunk seriously in high school—I’d started at seven—but it was nothing compared to what I did 1968.

 I couldn’t get his death out of my head.
 I didn’t know why he was over there, I didn’t know why he died, I didn’t know why I was in school, I didn’t know—anything.
 I took a course in fall quarter of 1968 that was supposed to tell me about ’Nam.
 All it did was make my brain and my heart and my gut hurt; I drank more and more.
 When I saw I was going to flunk out, I went down and enlisted.
 It didn’t make any more sense than anything else in 1968.